 Nightlife and entertainment in Busan

-Day or night, Haeundae beach is an attractive spot for both Koreans and expats.
-During the day, visitors can rent a parasol to relax on this popular beach, or they can check out Busan Aquarium to get out of the heat.
-At night, one can hop around Haeundae's many clubs, bars, and restaurants catering to both Korean and Western tastes.
-Haeundae also has one of Busan's two casinos which cater to foreign guests.
+Day or night, Haeundae Beach is an attractive spot for both Koreans and expats.
+During the day, visitors can rent a parasol to relax on this popular beach, or they can check out the array of sea life at the Busan Aquarium and its efforts towards rehabilitation and conservation of the underwater world.
+At night, one can hop between Haeundae's many clubs, bars, and restaurants catering to both Korean and Western tastes.
+Haeundae also has one of Busan's three casinos that caters to foreign guests.

 Offering a similar atmosphere, with smaller crowds and lower prices, is Gwangalli Beach.
-While this beach isn't as popular for swimming during the day as Busan's other beaches, it offers a view of Busan's Diamond Bridge made famous in the movie Black Panther.
-Whether it's a restaurant, bar, or coffee shop, there are many places to see the iconic view of the lit-up bridge against the night horizon.
+While this beach isn't as popular for swimming during the day as Busan's other beaches, it offers a view of Busan's Diamond Bridge, made famous in the film Black Panther.
+Whether it's a restaurant, bar, or coffee shop, there are many places from which to see the iconic view of the lit-up bridge against the night horizon.
 Gwangalli is also the location of the Busan Fireworks Festival.
-A million people fill the beach each year to see an hour-long fireworks show that incorporates the notable bridge.
+A million people fill the beach each year to see the hour-long fireworks show that incorporates the notable bridge.